yheechan/WALLY/README.md

-# wally README

-### WALLY: We cAn LocaLize faultY line with Mutations
+# WALLY: We cAn LocaLize faultY line with Mutations

 ![wally_lens](https://github.com/yheechan/WALLY/assets/97732494/48c77a85-ecaf-4c4a-9a4b-8ba5ffaca3f8)

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+WALLY is a fault localization tool using MBFL.
+It computes the suspicioius socore uisng MUSE formula and visualize it by coloring line accordint to the rank of scores.

 ## Requirements
 ```